Who is Karen Friedman Agnifilo? Top New York attorney Luigi Mangione retained

 Ms Agnifilo is a veteran of New York City’s criminal justice system, having worked in criminal justice, litigation and trials for three decades, after graduating from the University of California, Los Angeles, and the Georgetown University Law Center.

-The majority of her career was spent as a public servant, including as the chief assistant district attorney in the Manhattan District Attorney’s Office.
+The majority of her career was spent as a public servant, working at the Manhattan District Attorney’s Office, including as its chief assistant district attorney.

-She worked in that role under Cyrus Vance Jr. for seven years from 2014 to 2021, having served elsewhere in the office over the previous four years.
+She worked as second-in-command under DA Cyrus Vance for seven years, from 2014 to 2021, having previously served as chief of the office’s trial division for four years.

-She has been in private practice since 2021, and is currently partner at Agnifilo Law Group.
+She has been in private practice since 2021, and is currently partner at Agnifilo Intrater LLP.

 The attorney also frequently appears in the media as a commentator.
 She used to be a legal analyst for CNN and is currently the legal advisor for TV show Law and Order.
 She also co-hosts a weekly legal podcast, which draws hundreds of thousands of listeners.